natir/yacrd/Readme.md

 Long read error-correction tools usually detect and also remove chimeras.
 But it is difficult to isolate or retrieve information from just this step.

-DAStrim (from the [DASCRUBBER suite](https://github.com/thegenemyers/DASCRUBBER) does a similar job to yacrd but relies on a different mapping step, and uses different heuristics.
+DAStrim (from the [DASCRUBBER suite](https://github.com/thegenemyers/DASCRUBBER) does a similar job to yacrd but relies on a different mapping step, and uses different (likely more advanced) heuristics.
 Yacrd is simpler and easier to use.

 ## Input

-PAF (Pairwise Alignement Format) file produced by [https://github.com/lh3/minimap2](minimap2).
+Any set of long reads (PacBio, Nanopore, anything that can be given to [https://github.com/lh3/minimap2](minimap2)). yacrd takes the resulting PAF (Pairwise Alignement Format) file from minimap2 as input.

 ## Requirements